Locals ‘appalled’ after new Banksy in Suffolk defaced

 Other pieces included a scavenging seagull hovering above a skip, a group of children in a boat on a bridge wall, and a rat reclining in a deck chair sipping a cocktail, all which also appeared in Lowestoft.

-A hermit of crabs holding a sign which read ‘luxury rentals only’ appeared in Cromer, whilst the Frederick Savage statue in King’s Lynn was given the addition of an ice cream and a pink tongue.
+Hermit crabs holding a sign which read “luxury rentals only” appeared in Cromer, whilst the Frederick Savage statue in King’s Lynn was given the addition of an ice cream and a pink tongue.

-Arguably the most standout artwork was the one that appeared in Great Yarmouth which featured his name sprayed on to a house at the Merrivale Model Village, alongside the phrase “go big or go home”.
+Arguably the standout Banksy artwork appeared in Great Yarmouth, which featured his name sprayed on to a house at the Merrivale Model Village, alongside the phrase “go big or go home”.

 Additional reporting by Press Association